 1. Qualitative disclosures Disclosures on credit risk mitigation methodology adopted by the Bank that are recognized under the Standardized Approach for reducing capital requirements for credit risk 1.1 Policies and processes for, and an indication of the extent to which the bank makes use of, on- and off-balance sheet netting Bank has no practice of on-balance sheet netting for credit risk mitigation.
 Eligible collaterals taken for the exposures are separately earmarked and the exposures are expressed without netting.
 1.2 Policies and processes for collateral valuation and management Bank has put in place Board approved policy on Credit Risk Management in which Collateral Management and credit risk mitigation techniques used by the Bank for both Risk management and capital computation purposes are separately included.
 The Loan policy of the Bank covers various aspects of valuation of collaterals.
 1.3 Description of the main types of collateral taken by the Bank Collaterals used by Bank as risk mitigants for capital computation under Standardized Approach comprise eligible financial collaterals namely: 1.
 Cash margin and fixed deposits of the counterparty with the Bank.
-2. Gold jewellery of purity 91.6% and above, the value of which is notionally converted to value of gold with 99.99% purity.
+Gold jewel of purity 91.6% and above, the value of which is notionally converted to value of gold with 99.99% purity.
 3. Securities issued by Central and State Governments.
 4. Kisan Vikas Patra and National Savings Certificates.
 5. Life Insurance Policies with a declared surrender value of an Insurance company regulated by the insurance sector regulator.
-6. Debt securities rated by a chosen Credit Rating Agency in respect of which the bank is sufficiently confident of market liquidity of the security and where these securities are either: a.
-Attracting 100% or lesser risk weight i.e. rated at least BBB (-) when issued by Public sector entities and other entities including banks and Primary Dealers or b.
-Attracting 100% or lesser risk weight i.e. rated at least A3 for short term debt instruments like NSC, KVP etc. Bank does not envisage market liquidity risk in respect of financial collaterals except in Gold and Units of Mutual Funds.
-Bank does not have exposure collateralized through units of eligible Mutual Funds.
-With respect to gold loans, each and every exposure is reviewed/ renewed/closed within a maximum period of 12 months.
-Bank could successfully manage the risks posed by sudden reduction in gold price in the past.
-Measures warranted by the situation were timely taken.
-Majority of financial collaterals held by the Bank are by way of own Deposits, Government Securities, Gold, Life Insurance Policies and other approved securities 1.5 Information on market / credit risk concentrations within the mitigation taken by the Bank c.
-Banks and Primary Dealers with a lower risk weight than the counter party Other entities rated AA (-) or better.
-This would include guarantee cover provided by parent, subsidiary and affiliate companies when they have lower risk weight than the obligor.
-The rating of the guarantor should be an entity rating which has factored in all the liabilities and commitments (including guarantees) of the entity. b.
-Sovereign entities like ECGC, CGFTSI Banka and Brimany Declars with a lower risk weight then the counter party. a.
-Sovereigns (Central / State Governments) Main types of guarantor counterparties are Bank considers guarantees, which are direct, explicit, irrevocable and unconditional for Credit risk mitigation.
-Use of such guarantees for capital computation is strictly as per RBI guidelines on the subject.
-1.4 Main types of guarantor counterparty and their creditworthiness Bank has no practice of monitoring / controlling exposures on a net basis, though Bank is able to determine at any time loans/advances and deposits of the same counterparty.
-Netting benefit, even if available, is not utilized in capital computation under Basel III norms. b.
-Mutual fund is limited to investing in the permitted instruments listed. a.
-A price for the units is publicly quoted daily i.e. where the daily NAV is available in public domain Units of Mutual Funds regulated by the securities regulator of the jurisdiction of the Bank's operation and mutual funds where f.
-Bank is sufficiently confident about the market liquidity of the security. e.
-The bank has no information to suggest that the issue justifies a rating below BBB (-) or A3 by a chosen Credit Rating Agency All rated issues of the same seniority by the issuing Bank are rated at least BBB (-) or A3 by a chosen Credit Rating Agency c.
-Classified as senior debt b.
-Listed on a recognized exchange a.
-Issued by the bank financial collaterals do not have any issue in realization.
+6. Debt securities rated by a chosen Credit Rating Agency in respect of which the Bank is sufficiently confident of market liquidity of the security and where these securities are either: Attracting 100% or lesser risk weight i.e. rated at least BBB (-) when issued by Public sector entities and other entities including banks and Primary Dealers or Attracting 100% or lesser risk weight i.e. rated at least A3 for short term debt instruments 7.
+Debt securities not rated by a chosen Credit Rating Agency in respect of which the bank is sufficiently confident of market liquidity of the security and where these securities are:

+- a.
+Issued by the bank - b.
+Listed on a recognized exchange - c.
+Classified as senior debt - d.
+All rated issues of the same seniority by the issuing Bank are rated at least BBB (-) or A3 by a chosen Credit Rating Agency - e.
+The bank has no information to suggest that the issue justifies a rating below BBB (-) or A3 by a chosen Credit Rating Agency - f.
+Bank is sufficiently confident about the market liquidity of the security. - 8.
+Units of Mutual Funds regulated by the securities regulator of the jurisdiction of the Bank's operation and mutual funds where - a.
+A price for the units is publicly quoted daily i.e. where the daily NAV is available in public domain - b.
+Mutual fund is limited to investing in the permitted instruments listed.

+Bank has no practice of monitoring / controlling exposures on a net basis, though Bank is able to determine at any time loans/advances and deposits of the same counterparty.
+Netting benefit, even if available, is not utilized in capital computation under Basel III norms.